SteveBarnett/Remixing/_thinking/against-identity.md

 - In demanding that people be sincere in their roles, Confucius exposed the possibility of its opposite: a father who is only pretending to be a father, a subject who merely feigns - subservience.
 The possibility of insincerity reveals that roles are not fully definitive.
 - Past decisions are always revisable, so the work of choosing who to be is never finished.
 - The search for identity is interminable.
 Whatever you find or choose as your identity can always at the next moment be rejected.
 Culture can influence, but it does not compel. - Therefore, finding or choosing your identity is never a completed task.
-- The wu 吾 is not defined by any identity; its being consists, rather, in not being identifiable.40 Put bluntly, the being of the wu 吾 consists ultimately in not knowing what it is.
+- The wu 吾 is not defined by any identity; its being consists, rather, in not being identifiable.
+Put bluntly, the being of the wu 吾 consists ultimately in not knowing what it is.
 - The wu 吾 can grasp at various wo 我 to solve the enigma of the self, but these answers
 - will only ever be provisional, always subject to revision, never ultimately satisfying.
 - Appreciating the transformation of things is to understand that things have no essential identities, including oneself.